 The Angry Photographer maintains that the word “meditation” comes from “Melete,” the name of the Greek Muse of study.
 It doesn’t.

-Although the practice of meditation is more of an eastern discipline, there’s no question that spiritual seekers also used comparable techniques in Ancient Greece and Medieval Europe.
+Although the practice of meditation is more of an eastern discipline, as we’ve seen, there’s no question that spiritual seekers also used comparable techniques in Ancient Greece and Medieval Europe.

-We can move on to Ken Wheeler’s other two favourite sources, Ancient India’s Upanishads and Buddhism’s Pali Canon.
+We can move on to Ken Wheeler’s other two favourite sources, Ancient India’s Upanishads and Buddhism’s Nikayas.
 The Angry Photographer stubbornly contends that neither the Hindu nor the Buddhist tradition entails any form of meditation.

 If that claim seems contrary to your understanding, you’re not alone.
-No qualified expert on eastern religions supports this idiosyncratic hypothesis.
+No qualified expert on Asian religion supports this idiosyncratic hypothesis.

 The Angry Photographer goes on to insist that when the Eastern scriptures refer to jhana, they mean a “burning away” of false ideas and impressions.
 Here again, he’s trying to shoehorn his idiosyncratic notion of negation, or the process of elimination, into Hindu and Buddhist thought.